|

 final photo on the left shows the cockpit with

 the door open.
-The white marks are just the remains
+The white marks were just the

-of some tape used to keep the doors shut whilst
+remains of some tape used to keep the doors

-Mark was working on the F2.
-The door locks have
+shut whilst Mark was working on the F2.
+The

-yet to be installed, but Mark appears to have
+door locks had yet to be installed, but Mark

 "I